o-smith/matplotlibtutorial/README.md

 In the ```codes``` folder, you'll find some of the code from the tutorial.

-* ```stylemodule.py``` sets some parameters for you to make plots look better, as well as defining some custom colours that you can use in your plots.
+* ```stylemodule.py``` sets a couple of parameters to make fonts look nicer, as well as defining some custom colours that you can use in your plots.
 To inclue this in your plots, just put ```import stylemodule``` at the beginning of any of your scripts.
 * ```bifurcation.py``` is a script to plot bifurcation plots.
 It is just meant as a template.
 It's usage is examplained in the tutorial.
 * ```datareader.py``` will read files in a directory, open them up one by on, plot them and then save the resulting image files in another directory.
 Again, just meant as a template -- replace relevant filenames with whatever you need etc.